magabriel/librarian/README.md

     - `episode`: the episode number.
     - `rest`: any other information left in the filename.

+### Output folders definitions

+`output.folders` is a list of output folders definition, each one of the form:

+- `path`: The absolute or relative path of that folder.
+- `contents`: The name of one of the content types defined in `config.content_types`.
+- `auto_create`: (Optional for `tvshows` content type) If set to true, the TV Show folder will be created in that folder if it doesn't exist yet.
+Otherwise the TV show will not be moved there.
+It is assumed as `true` for the last (or only) folder for `tvshows`, so a new TV show will be moved by default to the last folder defined.

 ### Execute the process

 `java -jar /path/to/librarian.jar` will read the `librarian.yml` file in the current directory and act accordingly.